Australia crypto taxes

 Many popular crypto applications offer referral bonuses for new users.
 These bonuses are considered ordinary income based on the fair market value of the coins at the time of receipt and are taxed accordingly.

-Gas fees and transaction fees on cryptocurrency trades can be added to your cost basis.
-This can help reduce your tax burden in the event that you pay capital gains tax.
+Gas fees and transaction fees can be added to your cost base and can reduce your total capital gain in a disposal event.

 Crypto donations tax